 To accommodate your brand’s goal and target, we prepared a veritable buffet of social media marketing ideas for small businesses.
 But don’t worry – used right, you can fit more than one on your plate!

 YouTube has a reputation as more of a video-hosting platform than a social media one.
-It is probably due to its limited means of direct interaction – which is mostly tied to the comments section of every video.
+It is probably due to its limited means of direct interaction – which is mostly tied to the comments section of every video – and the fact that a lot of businesses use it as their online video portfolio.

 However, YouTube could be a key player in any social media marketing for small businesses, as it is the second biggest search engine after Google.
 The perfect setting for brand discovery and authority building.